derrickmomanyi/Phase-1-End-Project/README.md

 # Phase-1-End-Project
-In this project I''ll be working on GAME OF THRONES APP, an app that displays character information, quotes and houses.
+In this project I'll be working on GAME OF THRONES APP, an app that displays character information, quotes and houses.
 # TABLE OF CONTENTS

-This README consists of the Project Requirements, author, licences and few explanations
+This README consists of the Project Requirements, Author, Licences and a few explanations

 ## Project Requirements